junxit/us-congress-bills-111/metadata.md

 - 2009-06-09 — Introduced in House
 - 2009-06-09 — Introduced in House
 - 2009-06-09 — Referred to the House Committee on the Judiciary.
+- 2009-06-10 — Committee Consideration and Mark-up Session Held.
+- 2009-06-10 — Ordered to be Reported by Voice Vote.
+- 2009-06-15 — Considered under suspension of the rules. (consideration: CR H6770-6773)
+- 2009-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2765.
+- 2009-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-15 — Mr. Cohen moved to suspend the rules and pass the bill, as amended.
+- 2009-06-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6771-6772)
+- 2009-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6771-6772)
+- 2009-06-15 — Placed on the Union Calendar, Calendar No. 77.
+- 2009-06-15 — Reported by the Committee on Judiciary.
+H. Rept.
+111-154.
+- 2009-06-15 — Reported by the Committee on Judiciary.
+H. Rept.
+111-154.